tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 | \[extra parameters\] | ... |Extra parameters to be passed to the constructor of the custom `Action` class.|

 ### Recipes
 Defines how the object can be crafted.
+Automatically converted to a craft action which can be put in an action set.

 Example:
 ```